A Rural Way of Life

 We are between flocks of guinea hens, which normally prowl the property eating ticks and bugs and act like tiny velociraptors in sound and movement.
 Sadly they come down from their tree roosts very early in the morning, when fox are waiting.

 Five ducklings arrived in March of 2020 and are delighting us with their antics.
-They will be allowed to wander and play in the shallow, gentle areas of the creek.
+They wander and play in the shallow, gentle areas of the creek.
 Duck eggs are expected.

 We have been keeping bees for thirteen years, both here and in suburban lots.
 The honey is wonderful, but watching them in and around the garden is almost enough to make suiting up in August worth the sunstroke.

 Never let your twelve-year-old pick your barn cats.
 She’ll pick the sweetest, friendliest kittens and you’ll be forced to allow them into your house in winter.
 We have three total – Pepper, a black cat; Daisy, a calico; and Tiger Lily, a tabby.
-Thankfully they are all good hunters – voles are a problem here.
+Thankfully they are all good hunters – rural life is filled with voles, moles & mice.

 I will defer to Jeanne’s detailed description of the comings and goings of wildlife at Oldmeadow, as they are little changed in the last forty years.